ISUgenomics/bioinformatics-workbook/dataAnalysis/VariantCalling/freebayes-dnaseq-workflow.md

 ## Dataset

 For this tutorial we will use the dataset from BioProject [PRJNA283785](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA283785).
-This dataset has Illumina short reads for four different ecotypes of _Arabidopsis thaliana_ (`002185_Limeport-CC8070`, `002186_Limeport-CC28464`, `002187_Santa-Clara-CC8069`, `002188_Santa-Clara-CC28722`, `002189_Berkley-CC8068`, `002190_Berkley-CC28067`) and was originally used for re-evaluation of reported metal tolerance of _Arabidopsis thaliana_ accessions.
+This dataset has Illumina short reads for six different ecotypes of _Arabidopsis thaliana_ (`002185_Limeport-CC8070`, `002186_Limeport-CC28464`, `002187_Santa-Clara-CC8069`, `002188_Santa-Clara-CC28722`, `002189_Berkley-CC8068`, `002190_Berkley-CC28067`) and was originally used for re-evaluation of reported metal tolerance of _Arabidopsis thaliana_ accessions.
 These reads were sequenced on Illumina HiSeq 2000, with genomic DNA (WGS), random selection, paired layout, library strategy,

 **Table 1: Dataset used for freebayes SNP calling.**